 My paintings are characterized as industrial, modern, and abstract, blended with elements of realism and atmosphere.
-They are multi-layered works with areas of surface texture and thick paint, contrasted with smooth brushwork.
+These multi-layered textural works in oil reveal contrast between thick and detailed brushwork, dominating focal points and surrounding space, rigid angles and ambient movement, and dark and light colour schemes.
 Drawing inspiration from modernism and modern design, from architecture to people and places, I express in art what I perceive in the world around me.

-I developed my perspective about landscapes and cultures, as well as my style and voice, years ago, while painting a relative’s barn (on canvas) located north of Toronto.
+My perspective and style began years ago while painting a relative’s barn (on canvas) located north of Toronto.
 The piece was non-representational.
-As I gazed at the landscape through my unique perspective, I realized how I could tell a story as a visual artist.
-In my portrayals of landscapes since then, including Detroit, Glasgow, Potsdamer Platz, among others, I realized I was offering an interpretation of the presence, power, and meaningfulness of the landscape to an active cultural participant.
+As I gazed at the landscape, I realized how I could tell a story as a visual artist.
+In my portrayals of landscapes since then, including Detroit, Glasgow, Potsdamer Platz, among others, I realized I was offering an interpretation of the presence, power, and meaningfulness of the landscape to active cultural participants.

-My interest in creating this type of art originated in my early experiences in the Detroit area.
+My interest in creating modern urban art originated in my early experiences in Detroit.
 The overwhelming industrial buildings, rich cultural diversity, and vibrant art culture indelibly shaped my impressionable young mind.
-Certain experiences piqued my curiosity and created meaningful memories that lingered.
-These types of life-defining moments became the source of my artistic inspiration.
-Like Andrew Wyeth, who developed a painting style to narrate his environment, I chose to paint what I found interesting to explain why the image was significant.
+Certain observations piqued my curiosity and created vivid memories that lingered.
+These and other life-defining moments became the source of my creative inspiration.
+Like Andrew Wyeth, who developed a painting style to narrate his environment, I chose to paint what I found interesting to explain the significance of the image.

-One life-defining moment occurred when I visited Berlin in a November some years ago.
-I witnessed a vibrant culture with a rich history, traveled by train and foot, shared meals and experiences with friends and fellow artists, and observed sites like the U-Bahn in Potsdamer Platz and the Reichstag.
-I directly observed how the landscape (i.e., the geography, structures, political, and social) affected culture and how culture had affected the landscape.
-All of this affected me profoundly and encouraged some of my favourite paintings.
+My form and style have evolved through various life events.
+One such life-changing moment occurred when I visited Berlin in a November years ago.
+I witnessed a stimulating culture with a complex history, traveled by train and foot, shared meals and adventures with friends and fellow artists, and observed sites like the U-Bahn in Potsdamer Platz and the Reichstag.
+I directly observed how the landscape (i.e., the geography, structures, political, and social) affected the culture and how the culture affected the landscape.
+All of this influenced me profoundly and encouraged some of my favourite paintings.

 Another meaningful moment occurred when I visited a fellow student in Manchester, England.
-In traveling through this assortment of unique people, histories, and narratives, I felt a creative resonance with this culture.
-Walking past the studio that produced bands like The Smiths and New Order, I realized that certain creative hotspots contribute valuably to its culture.
+In traveling through this assortment of unique people, histories, narratives, and landscapes, I felt a creative resonance with this culture and its scenery.
+Walking past the studio that produced bands like The Smiths and New Order, I realized that certain creative hotspots contribute valuably to culture.
 As I glimpsed into their lives and their stories, their narratives changed my own—and my art evolved.